bdwilson/security-guidance/CareerDay.md

    * Do not use the same passwords across different Internet sites.
 * Think twice before you post or say anything online.
 * Treat others as you want to be treated.
 You are accountable for your actions, even if those actions are online.
-* Don’t answer calls or text messages from anyone you don’t trust.
+* Ask an adult your trust before answering calls or text messages from anyone you don’t trust.
 A predetor may be trying to gain your trust by pretending to be someone they are not.
 * Speak up if you see something inappropriate or suspicious.
 Tell an adult you trust.
 * Don’t fall for advertisements or unsolicited emails offering something that seems too good to be true.